hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/additional-concepts.md

 ---
-title: "GraphQL Comments"
+title: "GraphQL Concepts"
-metaTitle: "GraphQL Comments | GraphQL Tutorial"
+metaTitle: "GraphQL Concepts | GraphQL Tutorial"
-metaDescription: "GraphQL comments enable developers to add additional context for their GraphQL API with code comments.
-The comments are passed to GraphQL tools such as GraphiQL and GraphQL Playground."
+metaDescription: "This section covers additional GraphQL concepts"
 ---

+## GraphQL Comments

 With GraphQL, you can add code comments that are also shown in GraphQL tools such as GraphiQL, GraphQL Playground, and others.
 As a result, the comments are helpful for both the developers working on your GraphQL API and the developers consuming the API.